g-clef/g-clef.github.io/lab/hardware.md

 #### Hard drives

 Hard drives were the most expensive part of this whole project.
 The Google boxes can hold 6 SAS drives each, and the Drobo another 8.
-The cost of 1-TB or greater drives adds up fast when you're buying 20 of them.
+The cost of 1-TB (or more) drives adds up fast when you're buying 20 of them.
 I scrounged what I could from other systems I'd had lying around over the years (especially the previous iterations of the lab), but eventually I just had to suck it up and buy some hard drives.

 For the servers, since they have 6 bays, you could theoretically have 6 volumes on each server, each as a standalone RAID 0, which would maximize the storage space available on the servers.
 I didn't do that, for a couple reasons.

 First, local storage on the servers isn't actually that useful.
-I'm trying to design so that all the storage I actually *care* about is on the NAS.
+I leared the hard way with the previous iteration of my lab that local storage (even if in a RAID), while fast and easy, is a bad idea for data I want to keep and/or do other analysis on.
+(If all your data is on server1, that means you have to run all the analysis jobs on that server, which is a bit of a pain in the neck.)
+So I tried to design the lab so that all the data I actually *care* about is on the NAS.
 So having tons of storage on the server doesn't really help that cause.

 Second, I'm optimizing this setup to minimize my time spent managing it.
 Maximizing the storage with RAID 0 also